lucianjames/TorPlusPlus/README.md

 */
 torSocket()

 /*
     torSocket destructor
     Closes the socket, cleans up Winsock, and terminates the proxy process */
 ~torSocket()

 /*
-    startProxy()
+    startTorProxy()
-    Starts the Tor proxy executable and connects to it
+    Starts the Tor proxy executable as a separate process
     Arguments:
+        torPath: The path to the tor.exe executable.
+Defaults to ".\\tor\\tor.exe"
+    Returns:
+        1 if the proxy process was started successfully 0 if the proxy process failed to start
+*/
+int startTorProxy(const char* torPath = ".\\tor\\tor.exe")

+/*
+    connectToProxy()
+    Connects to the Tor proxy
+    Arguments:
+        torProxyIP: The IP address of the proxy (almost always 127.0.0.1)
+        torProxyPort: The port of the proxy (almost always 9050) */ void connectToProxy(const char* torProxyIP = "127.0.0.1",
+                    const int torProxyPort = 9050)

+/*
+    startAndConnectToProxy()
+    Combines the startTorProxy() and connectToProxy() functions into one function for convenience
+    Arguments:
         torPath: The path to the tor.exe executable
-        torProxyIP: The IP address of the proxy
+        torProxyIP: The IP address of the proxy (almost always 127.0.0.1)
-        torProxyPort: The port of the proxy
+        torProxyPort: The port of the proxy (almost always 9050)
+    Returns:
+        1 on success, 0 on failure.
+Uses the value of this->connected to determine success or failure if this->startTorProxy() returns 1
 */
-void startProxy(const char* torPath = ".\\tor\\tor.exe", // The path to the tor.exe executable
+int startAndConnectToProxy(const char* torPath = "\\tor\\tor.exe",
-                const char* torProxyIP = "127.0.0.1", // The IP address of the proxy (almost always 127.0.0.1) const int torProxyPort = 9050 // The port of the proxy (almost always 9050) )
+                           const char* torProxyIP = "127.0.0.1",
+                           const int torProxyPort = 9050)

 /*
-    connectTo()
+    connectProxyTo()
-    Connects to a host through the proxy
+    Connects to a host through the proxy.
+    Can be passed a domain name or an IP address
     Arguments:
         host: The host to connect to
         port: The port to connect to
 */
-void connectTo(const char* host,
+void connectProxyTo(const char* host,
                     const int port=80)

 /*
     proxySend()